 Here’s an example, from David Branch, a Principal of Garden City Elementary in Minnesota says.
 He says, “I took every failure or miss personally; leading to health issues.
-These were ‘c‘ I was letting down.
+These were my people I was letting down.
 But, I realized I was just one part of the solution.
 The public system was not created to meet the needs of black and brown students.
 I realized that I needed allies at every level, and that implicit bias was the things holding us back.”

 Be Prepared for Resistance, Doubters, and Haters

 Anthony Muhammad wrote about how the traditionalists (or white supremacists) will attack you.
-Traditionalist will use: resistance, slander, defamation, and white fragility.
+Traditionalists will use: resistance, slander, defamation, and white fragility.
 Furthermore, they will focus on technical issues like evaluation timelines, terminology, contracts, and paperwork.
 This is a distraction from focusing on serving marginalized students.